ravinder387/clojure-restR/README.md

 ### Intro <br>
 This code entirely written using ring-clojure libray which handle http request mainly.
 It is not full http server <br>
 it doesn't provide router, and many things.
-It is kind a subset http server you can use this to build own web server, <br>
-web framework, internet based application.
+It is kind a subset http server you can use this to build own web server, web framework, internet based application.
 It's just like low-level http server.
 It provide few middleware to work <br>
 In this code I wrote my own middleware.
-Clojure is language with lisp syntax and great thing about lisp syntax(prefix notation only) <br>
-that it doesn't need associativity and precedence rules in syntax structure like other lang c,c++,python,java languages need <br>
+Clojure is language with lisp syntax and great thing about lisp syntax(prefix notation only) that it doesn't need associativity and precedence rules in syntax structure like other lang c,c++,python,java languages need <br>
 and this feature make code easier to understand code for programmer as well as cpu also.In clojure's Ist priority is given to Data > Function > Macros <br> <br>